Of course, here in the United States, we have 94 million not working, and they are all eating.

 There's no reason for tuition to come.

-If you run a college and there's a company out there called a government that's going to loan any student money to pay to go to college, and given what everybody thinks you can't get ahead if you don't go to college, it's worth whatever it costs you.
+If you run a college and there's a company out there called a government that's going to loan any student money to go to college, and given what everybody thinks you can't get ahead if you don't go to college, it's worth whatever it costs you.

 That doesn't matter.